UK inflation leaps to 10-year high, bolstering rate hike bets | Business

 UK inflation leaps to 10-year high, bolstering rate hike bets

-British inflation surged to a 10-year high last month as household energy bills rocketed, according to data on Wednesday that will bolster expectations that the Bank of England will raise interest rates next month.
-Consumer prices rose by 4.2% in annual terms in October, leaping from a 3.1% increase in September.
+British inflation has hit a 10-year high as household energy bills rocket, bolstering expectations the Bank of England will raise interest rates in December just weeks after it rocked markets by keeping borrowing costs on hold.
+Consumer prices rose by 4.2% in annual terms in October, leaping from a 3.1% increase in September, the Office for National Statistics said on Wednesday.

-British inflation surged to a 10-year high last month as household energy bills rocketed, according to data on Wednesday that will bolster expectations that the Bank of England will raise interest rates next month.
+British inflation has hit a 10-year high as household energy bills rocket, bolstering expectations the Bank of England will raise interest rates in December just weeks after it rocked markets by keeping borrowing costs on hold.

-Forecasts published by the BoE this month showed it expected inflation to hit around 5% in the coming months.
-The BoE is expected to become the first of the world's major central banks to raise rates since the coronavirus pandemic swept the global economy, with investors and economists increasingly predicting that will happen on Dec.
+Forecasts by the BoE show it expects inflation to hit around 5% in the coming months before falling back.
+The BoE looks poised to become the first of the world's major central banks to raise rates since the coronavirus pandemic swept the global economy.
+Investors and economists are increasingly predicting that will happen on Dec.
 16.

 There were signs in Wednesday's data of further inflation pressure in the pipeline.
 Prices charged by factories rose by more than expected, up 8% compared with October 2020, the sharpest increase since 2011.
 Manufacturers' input costs jumped by 13%, the most since 2008, the ONS said.